elunna/nerfhack-changelog/README.md

 * Monsters can zap wands of cancellation at the player (Evil)
 * Monsters can read scrolls of stinking cloud (Evil)
 * Hostile monsters wielding a digging tool can break boulders (Evil)
+* Monster knocking you (or other monsters) back is noisy.
 #### Steeds

 * Steeds are more aggressive - if your steed has a tameness level of 15 or more, it will actively attack monsters instead of merely reacting to being attacked.
 (Evil)